CyberTrainingExercise/Docs/intro.md

 ## What is a CTX?

 A Cyber Training Exercise (CTX) is an ROTC training exercise.
 It is fundamentally about teaching leadership through the cyberspace operations mechanic.
 If you're in ROTC, you're probably quite familiar with a Field Training Exercise (FTX).
 In an FTX, the mechanic is ground combat and all it's associated skills (small unit tactics, TCCC, radio commns, etc.).
-In a CTX, the mechanics include the cyber domain and all it's associated skills (reverse engineering, network scanning, vulerability assessment, etc.).
+In a CTX, the mechanics include the cyber domain and all it's associated skills (reverse engineering, network scanning, vulnerability assessment, etc.).

 > A CTX is defined as: an FTX where cyberspace operations replace some of the ground combat mechanics